-15 50 Error An invalid attempt to establish a mirror occurred.
-Both systems were found to be Source.
-This may have been due to all of LifeKeeper's Comm Paths being disconnected, the reconnected later, or by bringing the mirror into service on each of the systems individually without being able to contact the other system.
-15 5 1 The target volume could not be accessed/locked during mirror creation.
 This could be because other processes have open handles on this volume, or the filesystem is corrupted.
-15 52 Info During the process of locking the target volume the driver has responded to IOCTL_DISK_IS_WRITABLE with a status code STATUS_MEDIA_WRITE_PROTECTED.
-15 53 Warning The user has deleted the drive letter assignment from a volume that is part of a mirror.
+152 Info During the process of locking the target volume the driver has responded to IOCTL_DISK_IS_WRITABLE with a status code STATUS_MEDIA_WRITE_PROTECTED.
+153 Warning The user has deleted the drive letter assignment from a volume that is part of a mirror.
 Unless the dr letter mapping is re-established, this mirror will not be in a usable state.
-15 54 The DataKeeper driver could not open the registry key.
-15 55 Error The DataKeeper driver could not query the registry value.
-15 56 Info Unable to get filesystem info (FSCTL_GET_NTFS_VOLUME_DATA).
-16 60 Info BEFORE %t%1 16 31 Info AFTER %t%1 16 62 Warning Unable to allocate storage for RemoteTargetInfo structure.
-16 63 Error The source system for this mirror has been changed.
-16 64 Error Unable to allocate storage during mirror creation.
-16 65 Info Cannot unlock target volume during resync, or until a previously-interrupted resync has been completed.
+154 The DataKeeper driver could not open the registry key.
+155 Error The DataKeeper driver could not query the registry value.
+156 Info Unable to get filesystem info (FSCTL_GET_NTFS_VOLUME_DATA).
+160 Info BEFORE %t%1 161 Info AFTER %t%1 162 Warning Unable to allocate storage for RemoteTargetInfo structure.
+163 Error The source system for this mirror has been changed.
+164 Error Unable to allocate storage during mirror creation.
+165 Info Cannot unlock target volume during resync, or until a previously-interrupted resync has been completed.
 166 Warning The remote system reports that a different machine is now the source for its mirror.
 The local mirror will be paused.
 To re-establish the mirror with this system as source, delete the current active mirror to the remote system, and continue the mirror from this system.
-167 Error Unable to connect to the volume port 167 Error Unable to connect to the volume port 167 Error Unable to connect to the volume port 167 Error Unable to connect to the volume port 168 Error Unable to initialize mirror on the target machine.
+167 Error Unable to connect to the volume port 167 Error Unable to connect to the volume port

+167 Error Unable to connect to the volume port 167 Error Unable to connect to the volume port 168 Error Unable to initialize mirror on the target machine.
+168 Error Unable to initialize mirror on the target machine.
+168 Error Unable to initialize mirror on the target machine.
+168 Error Unable to initialize mirror on the target machine.